The Nationals WA have condemned the abhorrent volume of assaults police endure each year and used the Parliament to call…

-Spokesperson for Health; Attorney General; Police and Road Safety; Commerce and Industrial Relations; Electoral Affairs; Youth
+Spokesperson for Health and Aged Care; Police and Road Safety; Electoral Affairs; Youth

 Martin has a strong affinity with the Agricultural Region, having grown up in Merredin and Gingin and finishing his schooling in Moora.
 He gained a strong understanding of regional issues while farming with his parents near Gingin.

 Martin has a dedicated record of community involvement, including being involved in the Moora flood relief effort, the Gingin Volunteer Fire and Rescue Service, Gingin South Bush Fire Service and the St John Ambulance Service.

 After a few years farming, Martin moved into a career as a senior fire fighter with the Fire and Rescue Service, a position he held for seven years.

 Martin was elected to the Legislative Council in the Agricultural Region for the West Australian Parliament in March 2013.

 He has been involved with The Nationals for more than a decade and has played a key role in the 2008 State election, 2010 Federal election and 2013 State election.
 It was this passion that motivated his move into the Office of the Minister for Regional Development in 2008, where he worked as an adviser for the Mid West and Wheatbelt regions.